Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Proof of Theorem

 \begin{itemize} \item $d(v)\ge \frac{n}{2}$ for all $v \in L$ and $|L| > \frac{n}{2}$ or \item $d(v)>\frac{n}{2}$ for all $v \in L$ and $|L| \ge \frac{n}{2}$. \end{itemize} As one would expect, the weak Chv\'atal condition~\eqref{eqwch} results in slightly weaker conclusions.
 However, \eqref{eqwch} still implies that $|L| \geq n/2$.
 Also, notice that if $n$ is even, then $d(v) \ge \frac{n}{2}$ for all $v \in L$, and if $n$ is odd, then $|L| \geq \frac{n+1}{2}$.

-Let $I$ have maximum size among sets that can be actived by starting from two active vertices and that satisfy $I\cap L\ne \emptyset$.
+Let $I$ have maximum size among sets that can be activated by starting from two activated vertices and that satisfy $I\cap L\ne \emptyset$.
 Furthermore, let $U=V\setminus I$, $L_I=L\cap I$ and $L_U=L\cap U$.
+Since we assumed for contradiction. $m(G,2) > 2$, we have $|U| > 0$.
 Notice that Observation~\ref{oneneighbor}, which says that each vertex in $U$ has at most~one neighbor in $I$, continues to hold.

 \begin{claim} $|I| \le \frac{n+1}{2}$. \end{claim} \begin{proof} Suppose, towards a contradiction, that $|I| > \frac{n+1}{2}$, so that $|U| < \frac{n-1}{2}$.
 Let $u \in U$ and note that since $u$ has at most one neighbor in $I$, $d(u) \leq |U|$, which implies that $d(v_{|U|}) \leq |U|$.
 The weak Chv\'{a}tal condition~\eqref{eqwch} then implies that $d(v_{n-|U|}) \geq n-|U|-1$.
 Let $X = \{v_{n-|U|},\ldots,v_n\}$, so that $d(v) \geq n-|U|-1=|I|-1> |U|$ for all $v \in X$.
 Note that $|X|=|U|+1$.